Annotating music encodings

 In contrast, stand-off annotations use Linked Data structures to annotate target elements within Web-hosted MEI documents.
 As these annotations are not housed directly within the MEI document, they must be discovered in order to be read; however, as the annotations refer directly to the MEI document in order to identify elements within it (see Targetting stand-off annotations), the targetted document can be implicitly discovered from a given annotation.

-The annotation panel
+The enrichment panel

-Fig. 1: The 'annotation panel' icon.
+Fig. 1: The 'enrichment panel' icon.

 'Annotation Panel' icon